University of Wollongong in Dubai: Campus

 The UOW Dubai Campus is located in Dubai.
-The Campus is situated at the UOWD building in Dubai Knowledge Village, an educational free-trade zones campus in the city of Dubai that provides facilities for training and learning institutions.
+The Campus is situated at the UOWD building in Dubai Knowledge Village, an educational free-trade zone campus in the city of Dubai that provides facilities for training and learning institutions.
 In addition to the administrative building, the library, the university campus includes the faculties, student lounge, Multipurpose Room and the Food Court that houses many different restaurants (the Food court is a common eating area for the entire Dubai Knowledge Village).

+ISG undertook the fit-out of the 200,000 sqft campus in 2019.
+Woods Bagot designed its interiors, and Alexander Mac served as project manager.

 The Campus offers Residential Services to students, allowing them to live together in a unique multi-cultural environment conducive to academic success, personal growth, and social development.
 The Residences are located in Jebel Ali Gardens (approximately 15 minutes by bus from Dubai Knowledge Village).

 Accreditation

 All UOWD undergraduate and postgraduate degrees are accredited by the UAE Ministry of Higher Education and Scientific Research (UAE) (Commission for Academic Accreditation).
 They are also audited by the Tertiary Education Quality and Standards Agency (TEQSA) of Australia.
-Certain programs are also quality accredited by international bodies like ACCA, CIM, CIMA, CILT, CIPS etc.
+Certain programs are also quality accredited by international bodies like ACCA, CIM, CFAI, CIMA, CILT, CIPS etc.

+In January 2026, UOWD became part of the initial stage of a federal programme offering automatic degree recognition from participating UAE higher education institutions.
+The federal programme is designed to reduce government bureaucracy and make it easier for graduates to meet government requirements.
+It also simplifies residency and visa requirements, without the need for additional qualification recognition procedures.